Trapbuster/OCR_Google/README.md

-2.Add the image to the current directory to read it
+2.Add the image to the current directory to read it.

-3. Currently supports .png files only.
+3.Currently supports .png files only.